Lucianod28/Ada-project/README.md

 # Questions for TAs

 * The Dunnhumby dataset has a license that requires their permission for publicly publishing results obtained by using their dataset.
-As far as we know, we need to create a public webpage for the project report, can we expect any help from the TAs on getting the permission?
-Or maybe is the permission granted by default to all course attendants?
+Additionaly (to the best of our knowledge), a public webpage needs to be created for the project report.
+Can we expect any help from the TAs on getting the permission?
+Or is the permission granted by default to all course attendants?
 * Can we use external libraries that do not come with Anaconda by default?
-* If we decide to correlate our results with another dataset and we are not sure at the moment can we add that dataset later?

-# Questions for TAs

-* The Dunnhumby dataset has a license that requires their permission for publicly publishing results obtained by using their dataset.
-As far as we know, we need to create a public webpage for the project report, can we expect any help from the TAs on getting the permission?
-Or maybe is the permission granted by default to all course attendants?
-* Can we use external libraries that do not come with Anaconda by default?
-* If we decide to correlate our results with another dataset and we are not sure at the moment can we add that dataset later?
+* If we decide on correlating our results with another dataset (not sure at the moment), can we add that dataset later?